885 Naval Air Squadron: Service

-The squadron reformed again at RNAS Lee-on-Solent on 15 February 1944, again equipped with Seafires.
+The squadron reformed again at RNAS Lee-on-Solent (HMS Daedalus), Hampshire, on 15 February 1944, again equipped with Supermarine Seafire.
 Following the Allied invasion of Normandy on 6 June 1944, the squadron was employed as part of RAF Second Tactical Air Force's air spotting pool, spotting for Allied artillery bombardments as well as escorting shipping in the Channel and carrying out fighter sweeps.
-In July, 886 and 897 Naval Air Squadrons, both also Seafire-equipped, were merged with 885 Squadron.
-In November 1944, the squadron re-equipped with Grumman Hellcat fighters in preparation for a transfer to the British Pacific Fleet.
+In July, 886 and 897 Naval Air Squadrons, both also Seafire-equipped, were merged with 885 Naval Air Squadron.
+In November 1944, the squadron re-equipped with Grumman Hellcat, an American carrier-based fighter aircraft, in preparation for a transfer to the British Pacific Fleet.

 The squadron embarked on the escort carrier Ruler in December 1944, with Ruler meeting up with the British Pacific fleet in April 1945.
-Ruler was tasked with providing fighter and anti submarine protection for the Fleet Train replenishment ships supporting the fleet, with 885 Squadron supplementing its eighteen Hellcats with four Grumman Avenger bombers for anti-submarine duties.
+Ruler was tasked with providing fighter and anti submarine protection for the Fleet Train replenishment ships supporting the fleet, with 885 Naval Air Squadron supplementing its eighteen Grumman Hellcats with four Grumman Avenger torpedo bombers for anti-submarine duties.
 On 14–15 May, the squadron provided air cover while the British Pacific Fleet replenished during the Battle of Okinawa, with the squadron's aircraft also being used as targets to train the fleet's fighter controllers and anti-aircraft gunners.

-After the end of Okinawa operations, the squadron disembarked at Ponam Island off New Guinea, providing continuation flying for replacement pilots for the fleet, and temporarily adding some Vought Corsairs while ashore to improve the training it could offer.
-From June, 885 Squadron operated from Ruler to cover more refuelling operations during operations against Japan.
+After the end of Okinawa operations, the squadron disembarked at RNAS Ponum (HMS Nabaron), Ponam Island off New Guinea, providing continuation flying for replacement pilots for the fleet, and temporarily adding some Vought Corsair, an American fighter aircraft, while ashore to improve the training it could offer.
+From June, 885 Naval Air Squadron operated from Ruler to cover more refuelling operations during operations against Japan.
 The squadron was disbanded at RAAF Station Schofields, near Sydney Australia on 27 September 1945.

+Aircraft operated

+The squadron has operated a number of different aircraft types, including: